 One of the best ways to reduce your car’s impact on the environment – and to cut fuel consumption – is by using it less.

 Whether it’s commuting or taking your children to football practice, sharing your car with other people making the same trip could be eco-friendly.

 You could take the same approach to longer journeys when possible.

-It could be a big mistake if you just assume they have a ‘driving other vehicles’ add-on as part of their own cover.
+It could be a big mistake if you just assume they have a ‘driving other cars’ add-on as part of their own cover.

 Check your tyre pressure

-Driving on underinflated tyres could seriously harm your fuel economy, as your engine might have to do more work to get your wheels turning.
+Driving on underinflated tyres could seriously harm your fuel economy and your eco safe credentials, as your engine might have to do more work to get your wheels turning.

 Check your manual to find out the correct tyre pressure based on the number of passengers you normally have in your vehicle.

 It’s also a good idea check the tread depth on your tyres while you’re at it.

 Don’t overload your vehicle